alsash110/comm-2216-obs/docs/configuration.md

 Setting up the video to record is one of the most important aspects of your video recording process.
 One of the key factors to consider when recording it is the quality of the video.

-The main factors that affect the visual quality of a video are _framerate_ (measured in frames per second) and the _resolution_ (the amount of pixels used to capture/replicate an image on the screen).
+The main factors that affect the visual quality of a video are _frame rate_ (measured in frames per second) and the _resolution_ (the amount of pixels used to capture/replicate an image on the screen).

 One of the reasons why OBS is so popular, is because it allows you to control these quality settings.